 Future Trends in Engineering

-Technological advancement and societal demands are making the future scope of engineering quite rewarding.
-As we are in 2025, an array of trends is redefining the engineering landscape.
+Technological advancement and societal demands are making the future scope of engineering quite promising.
+As we are in 2026, an array of trends is redefining the engineering landscape.
 As a result, it creates new opportunities for aspiring students.

 The following are the trends in engineering that you should know: